nimishpastaria/Quoogle/README.md

 # Quoogle
-A quantum search engine
+A quantum search engine.
-The code given is for 8 qubit siulation on Matlab.
+The code given is for 8 qubit simulation on Matlab.